 The Learning Course Objectives are staying the same in the online environment, and instructors will make this as priority.
+Finally, it will allow the department to see and quantify the validity of teaching such a course online.

-14. Are modifications needed to SLOs or Course Objectives in order to teach this course in the online modality? ☑ No ☐ Yes - If yes, please explain the changes needed.
+4. Are modifications needed to SLOs or Course Objectives in order to teach this course in the online modality? ☑ No □ Yes - If yes, please explain the changes needed.

 (It is advised that if you are changing course content or objectives that you speak with the Curriculum Co-Chair or Articulation Officer for guidance moving forward.)